kwan22/habits/level3.md

   <summary>Example 2: 5a Rescue</summary>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/5a_rescue_eyecue.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/5a_rescue_eyecue.png" width="480"> <br>
+  This Theo "ultra" speed strat is much easier than it looks if you are comfortable with buffering out of transitions and 3-tile midair supers. <br>
+  - Extended hyper from the previous room (setup from falling down next to the wall and letting the recoil from throwing Theo push you back) <br>
-  Big speed strat is much easier than it looks.
-Extended hyper from the previous room, hold grab and downright dash upon transition, and then the throw + midair super at the small eyeball in the background.
-Note the platform we're midair-supering off of is 3 tiles off the ground.
-Sound familiar?
+  - Hold grab and buffer downright dash out of transition <br>
+  - Throw Theo + midair extended super at the small eyeball in the background. <br>
+  Note there's nothing inherently wild or insanely advanced about this "Theo ultra" with skills we've using at level 3.
+Extended hyper?
+Check.
+Buffer action out of transition?
+Check.
+3-tile vertical jump alignment for midair super?
+Check.
 </details>

 <details>